SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Limitations and Future Work

 While our novel \swtb covers a wide range of real-world issues, it has several limitations: It is limited to Python, which may limit the generalizability of our findings to other programming languages.
-Second, the dataset is based on popular GitHub repositories, which may not be representative of common software development practices.
-Finally, the dataset is limited to issues resolved with the golden patch where coverage could be measured, which may induce selection biases.
+Second, the dataset is based on popular GitHub repositories, which may not be representative of common software development practices and does preclude the generation of a private holdout test set.
+Finally, the dataset is limited to bug reproduction and issues that can be easily covered by adding test cases and does not measure edge case detection or global coverage increase.

-Further, while our adapted Code Agents outperform methods designed for test generation, they are still notably less effective at generating tests than repairing code.
-As agents get developed for test generation, they might overcome some limitations we have observed in our evaluation.
-Therefore, our work should be understood as highlighting the potential rather than the limitations of Code Agents for test generation.
+Further, as discussed in \cref{sec:experiments_characteristics}, most issues in \swtb have been created before the knowledge cutoff of state-of-the-art models, posing a risk for data contamination.
+One approach to address this issue is to create a rolling version of \bench, based only on the most recently created GitHub issues.
+However, this comes at the cost of direct comparability of results and increased cost for reproducing results for all baselines on a changing evaluation set.

+Addressing these limitations would be an interesting direction for future work.
+As concrete starting points, we found several common errors even in the best performing method \sweap that could be addressed through specialized monitoring: Adding passing tests that do not reproduce the given issue, getting stuck in loops after generating inapplicable edit commands, failing to execute the test environment correctly and adding tests with syntax errors or using invalid variables.